Opinion by Richard Baird Posted 10 October 2012

-Constructed from what looks like the geometric, humanist, sans serif classic Futura, the logo-type establishes a clear sense of efficiency, neutrality and an uppercase formality that feels appropriate for a foundation supporting a broad creative remit extending across borders.
+Constructed from geometric, humanist, sans serif characters the logo-type establishes a clear sense of efficiency, neutrality and an uppercase formality that feels appropriate for a foundation supporting a broad creative remit extending across borders.
 Its broad spacing underline detail, central-alignment and monogrammatic abbreviation adds a more traditional dimensionality that borrows from institutes and academia.

 The typesetting of the invites – large headlines and fine detail – deliver contrast to the consistent and non-heirachical point size of the business cards while the slab serif, dividers and grids of the website reflect the functionality of the logo-type.
 The artwork is given a poster-like prominence with large borders across a fine newspaper substrate introducing an editorial sensibility which works really well in conjunction with the craft qualities of two pastel colour choices and a white screen print over black canvas and board.